Echocardiography for children with cardiology consultation

 • endocarditis,

-• cardiac muscle hypertrophy,
+• myocardial hypertrophy,

 • cardiopulmonary diseases,

-• Assessment of contractility in coronary artery disease and other heart diseases.
+• assessment of contractility in coronary artery disease and other heart diseases.

 Contraindications